An extensive range

 A wide range of guaranteed-interest life insurance tailored to your needs.

-With savings insurance offering tax relief, you get a tax break of up to 30% of the amount saved, depending on your personal situation.
+You can earn a tax break of up to 30% on the amounts saved, depending on your personal situation.

 A fixed, assured interest rate, plus the possibility of a non-guaranteed annual profit share.